• February 28, 2020

 Most commonly, these people are identified as headteachers, governing bodies or maintenance engineers.
 Anybody who has control of the school building or an area can be considered a responsible person.

 The responsible person must, by law, arrange for a fire risk assessment to be carried out.
 As a result, they then need to take general fire precautions to protect those in the school.
-If they don’t do so, they could be prosecuted.
+If they don’t do so, they could be prosecuted, as clearly defined in the guidance for legal responsibility in fire incidents.

 Carrying out a fire risk assessment is a legal requirement under the Regulatory Reform Order.
 The findings of this will form the basis of your school’s fire safety strategy.